calebwherry/calebwherry.github.io/_drafts/2018-reads.md

 * Discworld #21 Feet of Clay - Pratchett
 * Discworld #22 Hogfather - Pratchett
 * The Omega Men - C (1-12) - Tom King
+* The Death of Superman - C - Jurgens